Wastewater Collection System Rehabilitation (RD1A)

 This Project’s goals are to decrease flooding, lower groundwater elevations, provide stormwater outlets to relieve pressure on the sanitary sewer system, upgrade under-sized water main, repair broken sections of sanitary sewer, and reconstruct 9 blocks of City streets.
 This Project consists of approximately 3,900 linear feet of 12-inch to 24-inch diameter storm sewer and associated roadway improvements, reconstruction including replacement of 900 feet of water main, and sanitary sewer spot repairs throughout the City.
 This Project will require coordination from the residents including times of reduced water usage, cooperation of relocating vehicles for on-street parking, drive access, and reconnecting water services.
 See map showing the location of the overall anticipated work. https://www.manisteemi.gov/DocumentCenter/View/4510/Street-Water-Main-Storm-and-Sanitary-Sewer-Improvements-RD1B-Map

-Anticipated work this week: The Contractor plans to work on punch list items and complete site restoration.
-The Contractor and Spicer Group have a site walk though meeting scheduled to review the punch list items.
+Anticipated work this week: The Contractor plans to continue to work on punch list items and complete site restoration.

 Street and Storm Sewer Improvements (2019-2020 Street Improvements)